Updated: Jul 10

 Sunsets are attention grabbing.
 They exit with great pomp and flair.
 They’re lauded and written about.
 They’re the end of the race, the cheering at the end of a battle.
 They're the last scene in a romantic movie.

 But, a sunrise is the start of a race.
-It is returning to battle the next day.
-It is a visit from an old friend.
+It's returning to battle the next day.
+It's a visit from an old friend.
 A sunrise is someone who raises his hand and says, "I'll do it."

 Seeing the sunrise puts me in a better mood for the rest of the day.
 A sunrise is the introverted sibling of the extroverted sunset.

 There is nothing more welcoming during an all-night drive than seeing that first predawn glow.

 Every sunrise occurs without without compensation, acclimation, or recognition.